Dar546545/Android_Studio/README.md

-This is my project in Android studio by using Kotlin
+This is my first project in Android studio by using Kotlin